RESTful web-services in JSIDPlay2

 1. Syntax is: "<localDirectoryNameInTheRequest>" = "<realDirectoryName>", "<adminRoleRequired>"

-In the request above simply use the URL "/jsidplay2service/JSIDPlay2REST/directory/MP3" or "/jsidplay2service/JSIDPlay2REST/directory/Assembly64" to access your collections.
+In the request above use the URL "/jsidplay2service/JSIDPlay2REST/directory/MP3" or "/jsidplay2service/JSIDPlay2REST/directory/Assembly64" to access your collections.

-Note: Admin role can restrict access to collections to users with an admin role.
+Note: an Admin role can restrict access to collections to users with an admin role.

 Example: